-fall within a category of liable parties under CERCLA section 107.
-EPA's enforcement discretion is guided by the unique circumstances of each case.

-exemption because it was not applying ammonia to farm fields as fertilizer when it vented the ammonia into the atmosphere); City of Waco v.
+64 Although a court is the final arbiter of whether a party is liable under CERCLA section 107, EPA intends to develop a policy that explains the Agency's priorities for CERCLA enforcement in the context of PFOA and PFOS releases.
+Enforcement discretion policies are not exclusions from liability but instead describe circumstances in which the Agency may exercise its discretion to not pursue enforcement actions against certain parties that may exemption because it was not applying ammonia to farm fields as fertilizer when it vented the ammonia into the atmosphere); City of Waco v.
 Schouten, 385 F. Supp.
 2d 595, 602 (W.D.
 Tex.
 2005) (defendants' agricultural practices (namely, the improper storage and maintenance of manure waste storage areas) did not fall within the "normal application of fertilizer" exclusion)).
 EPA also does not believe an exclusion under section 102(a) is necessary, because it would be duplicative of the exclusion in section 101(22)(D).
 And because liability under CERCLA section 107 is tied to a "release" or threat of a "release," any entity facing potential liability for the application of biosolids contaminated with PFOA or PFOS will have the opportunity to make sitespecific arguments as to whether its actions fall within the "normal application of fertilizer" exclusion to the definition of "release."
 65